20 March 2007

 People who devote themselves to art or entertainment (though that last may simply mean entertaining themselves).
 Musicians, actors, bartenders, sex workers, nightclub bouncers, twenty-four hour party people.
 Keeping late or odd hours is a key defining characteristic.
 Incomes vary dramatically in this class, though they tend to be low.

-High and low working class
+High working class

 Poor